felipadua3/felipadua3/README.md

 ## Hey!
 👋 My name is Felipe.
 I'm an electrical engineer and an eternal student, I've worked in my Master's in some specific areas: electromagnetic fields and wave propagation.
-Currently, I'm learning machine leaning features, databases... in order to improve my knowledge and maybe 👀 get great work opportunities in my actuation area
+Currently, I'm learning machine leaning features, databases... in order to improve my knowledge and maybe 👀 get great work opportunities in my actuation area.

 ## Interests:
 * Electromagnetic waves